t8ortot/sheets-discogs-tracker/README.md

 # Feature Request List
 These are features that have either been thought of or requested.
 They are considered, but not guaranteed, to be added in the future.
+- Ability to switch currency.
+Currently only outputs USD.
-- Ability to switch currency
+- Ability to switch timezone for Last Reload Date.
+Currently only outputs in PST.
 - Ability to import using Discogs export .csv file.